 Michael J. Graham S.J.

 Michael Graham, S.J., assumed the presidency of Xavier University in 2001.
-In 2019, he will become the longest tenured President in the history of Xavier University, surpassing Paul O’Connor, S.J., who served for 17 years from 1955-1972.
+In 2019, he became the longest tenured President in the history of Xavier University, surpassing Paul O’Connor, S.J., who served for 17 years from 1955-1972.

 The impact of President Graham’s academic and community-based vision for Xavier is far reaching.
 Xavier has been listed among the nation’s top 10 Midwest Universities by U.S. News & World Report, since Graham began his presidency.
 Academic programs established under his leadership include master’s programs in Coaching Education and Athlete Development, Health Economic and Clinical Outcomes Research and Customer Analytics.